colts70/The-Sematic-Stack/README.md

 Content   = Optional
 Anyone can implement DFH in 5 minutes.

+DNS = “Where does this domain live?”

+HTTP = “How do we talk to the server?”

+DFH = “What does this topic MEAN?”

 This is the first decentralized semantic routing layer for the public internet.

 End of README